Have your say at Discuss.nzButterfly.info the Butterfly forum for NZ Login Register

 Habitat

 Most common in South Island Tussock at altitudes of 500-1600m.
 However it is found from sea level to 2000m.
-In it's lowland ranges, it's still a common Butterfly in swampy areas & course grasslands.
+In it's lowland ranges, it's still a common Butterfly in swampy areas and course grasslands.

 Food Plants